nateranda/djtools/docs/process.md

 Next, analyze all edge cases and assumptions for evey function used.
 Write them down in the program's respective `edge-cases` entry and note if the assumption is handled effectively by the program.
 This should include corrupted or missing data, but also wrong datatypes and incorrect string formatting.

 ### Step 3: Testing
-Next, write unit tests for every function.
+Next, write unit tests for all non-exported functions.
 They should consider the edge cases found in the last step.
-All large-scale tests (`Import()` or `Export()` and their derivative functions `Import[step]()` and `Export[step]()`) should be conducted with default options, but each option should be tested where the option applies.
+All large-scale functions (`Import[step]()` and `Export[step]()`) should be conducted with default options, but each option should be tested where the option applies.
 This is done to cut down existing test rewrites when adding new features.
+Then, write integration tests for all exported functions (`Import()` and `Export()`).
+These can be conducted with default options to save time and complexity, as the unit tests should handle options testing.

-Update the feature until it passes all unit tests.
-Test data should be stored either in the test itself or in a `test` directory in each package folder which may include database mocks and library gobs.
+Update the feature until it passes all tests.
+Test data should be stored either in the test itself or in a `test` directory in each package folder, which may include database mocks and library gobs.
 After tests are developed, every new commit should pass all tests.

 If a new database schema is released for the DJ program, the new schema should not replace the old schema in testing, rather both versions should be tested.